pestrela/music/traktor/README.md

 Yes.
 All my mappings work fine with the demo versions of both Traktor and BOME.
 So if you have these controllers you can just try them in no time.

-If you are considering buying, you can easily test this in a shop showroom (I did this many times by asking permission to the shop personnel).
+If you are considering buying equipment then I recommend that you test the mapping yourself in a shop showroom.
+I do this all the time before I buy anything (just mention this to the shop personnel).

 Finally, all my mappings are a free gift to the community, to enable DJs to use their preferred Software with their preferred.
-If you want further appreciation, PayPal donations are welcome (pedro.estrela@gmail.com
+If you want further appreciation, PayPal donations are welcome (pedro.estrela@gmail.com)